randoop/randoop/README.txt

 This file contains instructions for building Randoop at CSAIL.

-1. Get and compile Daikon via cvs.
+1. Get and compile Daikon via CVS.

    See http://groups.csail.mit.edu/pag/daikon/mit/.